Amelia-code/miyumincat/README.md

 -------------------------
 💻 I am a self taught Data Scientist
-📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
+📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on python & Machine Learning
 🌱 Learning about python,mysql,java,js
 🌟 Main languages: Python,mySql
 💖 In a complicated relationship with Neural Networks